Updated December 7, 2024

 CLOTHING ACCESSORY GIFTS

 A BUFF® (or neck gaiter) is a lightweight, versatile multipurpose item.
 It’s a practical alternative to regular scarves in dusty, windy conditions.
-Use it as a scarf, mask, neck warmer, cap, ear warmer, hairband, headband, sweatband, wristband, balaclava, sleep mask, swimsuit cover-up, swim cap, helmet liner, or bandana.
+Use it as a scarf, fashion accessory, mask, neck warmer, cap, ear warmer, hairband, headband, sweatband, wristband, balaclava, sleep mask, swimsuit cover-up, swim cap, helmet liner, or bandana.
+For more information, see A multipurpose essential: Buff for the packing light traveller.

 A pashmina (or shemagh) is just as functional in hot weather as it is in cold.
 A pashmina adds a splash of colour to a travel outfit or used as a blanket when temperatures fluctuate.
-It has a multitude of uses — a scarf, head cover, dust mask, pillowcase, swimsuit cover up, privacy curtain, sling, and so many more.
+It has many uses — a scarf, head cover, dust mask, pillowcase, swimsuit cover up, privacy curtain, sling, and more.
+See Pack a pashmina: the best multipurpose item in a travel bag.

 An infinity scarf with a hidden pocketadds a fashionable touch to a travel outfit.
 Most infinity scarves loop twice around the neck, resulting in four layers of fabric.
 It’s perfect for cooler temperatures, but too warm in tropical climates.
 The hidden pocket is ideal for lighter items such as a credit card, cash, glasses, lip balm, hotel room card key, and perhaps a passport.